 National and local transportation agencies, including the Rhode Island Department of Transportation, have adopted Compete Streets policy initiatives.
-Combined with local transit initiatives, urban arterials are being revitalized to encompass dedicated bus lanes, streetcars, bicycle lanes, and pedestrian elements, however planners also need to consider freight movement in these projects (e.g., curbside management for local deliveries and access to freight generating locations).
+While combined with local transit initiatives, urban arterials are being revitalized to encompass dedicated bus lanes, streetcars, bicycle lanes, and pedestrian elements, planners need to consider freight movement in these projects as well (e.g., curbside management for local deliveries and access to freight generating locations).
 The challenge of planning for compatibility between complete streets goals and freight goals continues to play out along important freight corridors such as Allens Avenue in Providence and Post Road in Warwick.
-The Division of Statewide Planning has been working with both communities around these issues such as the ongoing multi-year Port of Providence Community Working Group effort and the Warwick City Centre redevelopment and Transit Oriented Development (TOD) planning district.
+The Division of Statewide Planning has been working with both communities around these issues such as the ongoing multiyear Port of Providence Community Working Group and the Warwick City Centre redevelopment and transit-oriented development planning district.